akschw04/akschw04.github.io/research.md

 a standard set of validation test for any SCM.

-# Characterization of Model Variability in CMIP5
+# Project 2: Characterization of Model Variability in CMIP5

 Contributions from both unforced variability (e.g., ocean-atmosphere interactions) and external forcing ( e.g., anthropogenic greenhouse gas emissions, volcanic activity, variations in solar intensity) drive changes in Earth’s